IO-Design-Team/hive_ce/hive/README.md

 The old method of defining HiveTypes is still supported, but should be unnecessary now that Hive CE supports constructor parameter defaults.
 If you have a use-case that `GenerateAdapters` does not support, please [create an issue on GitHub](https://github.com/IO-Design-Team/hive_ce/issues/new).

+Unfortunately it is not possible for `GenerateAdapters` to handle private fields.
+You can use `@protected` instead if necessary.

 ## Add fields to objects

 When adding a new non-nullable field to an existing object, you need to specify a default value to ensure compatibility with existing data.